Pankakes102/mindex-java-code-solution/README.md

 guide, this task should be simple to complete.
 For the Type itself, the salary could be a String, Integer, Double or any other Boxed class, like BigDouble for instance.
-For simplicity’s sake, I think I am going to just use an `int` for the Salary, assuming that each Compensation record should have Some data, its okay that `int` isnt nullable.
-If there were supposed to be nullable Salaries i might have gone with Integer instead.
+For simplicity’s sake, I think I am going to just use an `int` for the Salary, assuming that each Compensation record should have Some data, it's okay that `int` isn't nullable.
+If there were supposed to be nullable Salaries I might have gone with Integer instead.

 #### Afterthoughts
 This implementation was a bit easier as I followed the Employee Structure.
-The only mis-understanding that i had was the repository method name, i was not sure if i was going to have to make it `findByEmployeeId`, `findByEmployeeWithEmployeeId` or `findByEmployee` for the Compensation.
+The only mis-understanding that I had was the repository method name, I was not sure if I was going to have to make it `findByEmployeeId`, `findByEmployeeWithEmployeeId` or `findByEmployee` for the Compensation.
 I went with `findByEmployeeId` at first in the hopes that Spring would have been smart enough to determine that it would have been for a child object.
-However, after getting the logic done and running the existing Unit Tests, the context did not spin up, so I changed it to just be `findByEmployee` which, once i ran BootRun and put through some test data, it ended up working!
+However, after getting the logic done and running the existing Unit Tests, the context did not spin up, so I changed it to just be `findByEmployee` which, once I ran BootRun and put through some test data, it ended up working!

-The Employee Service did not have any data validation in it; check that the names are not empty, that the employee we are trying to create already exists, etc. However, i thought that for the compensation, i should add some validation like that, so I am checking that for the employee that it is in fact a valid employee and id, and if its not it throws an exception.
-To accommodate this, i implemented a Rest Controller Advice class, allowing any exceptions that get Thrown from any Bean generated in the context, to pass through this class first.
+The Employee Service did not have any data validation in it; check that the names are not empty, that the employee we are trying to create already exists, etc. However, I thought that for the compensation, I should add some validation like that, so I am checking that for the employee that it is in fact a valid employee and id, and if it's not it throws an exception.
+To accommodate this, I implemented a Rest Controller Advice class, allowing any exceptions that get Thrown from any Bean generated in the context, to pass through this class first.
 This lets any exception that would be thrown be defined as anything but, or including, an Internal Server Error (500) error.
 In these cases, the issue is that the data provided to the endpoint/service is not valid, the service is fine and running as expected, so we just return a 400 instead.
 If this application was using some kind of authentication, and we had a user or session check, we could throw a custom exception and then catch it in this advice class and generate a nice error message with a 401 or 403, instead of a 500.

-One last thing that i noticed was that, if im doing it correctly, we have to interact with the Employee Repository to fetch employee records a LOT.
-And instead of copying and pasting the same Autowired dependency and 3 lines of code to fetch for it and validate that its not null, i could pull this out into another class.
+One last thing that I noticed was that, if im doing it correctly, we have to interact with the Employee Repository to fetch employee records a LOT.
+And instead of copying and pasting the same Autowired dependency and 3 lines of code to fetch for it and validate that it's not null, I could pull this out into another class.
 EmployeeServiceHelper for example.
 Of which would have a protected reference to the repository.
 Then each service that needed the EmployeeRepository or the ability to fetch employees, could Inherit this class, and just call a helper method instead.
 Putting this common code in one place.
 But for now im going to leave it the way it is, with the same code in multiple places.
 I would be interested in learning if there is a more sophisticated way to solve this repetition issue.

-I created a similar Test class as the EmployeeServiceImplTest for the Compensation Service.
+I created a similar Test class as the `EmployeeServiceImplTest` for the Compensation Service.
 And also a separate Unit Test Class to cover the negative workflows (exception handling).

+Probably should have updated the build.gradle file's version number and kept a log of the changes that were done.

+## Final Thoughts
+This was a very fun exercise and I enjoyed being able to put my professional experience to work in a different context!
+This also gave me a chance to see other uses for Spring Boot, then what I have been exposed to with my current employer.

+Thank you for this opportunity, and I am eager to hear feedback on the work I did for this Coding Challenge.

 ## Authors
 Initial Commit Provided with the Mindex Java Code Challenge.